vdaas/vald/docs/user/get-started.md

 - Index Replication
     - Vald stores each index in multiple agents which enables index replicas.
-    - Rebalance replica when some pods go down
+    - Rebalance replica when some pods go down.

 - Easy to use
     - Vald can be easily installed in a few steps and Vald is highly customizable.